Khaalid245/python-practice-projects/day-27-API's/README.md

 Looping Through API Responses:
 We loop through the list of articles and print useful information like the title and description for each one.

+This Python script fetches the latest Tesla news using the News API and emails the headlines to a recipient using Gmail SMTP with secure login credentials stored as environment variables.